jschmidt92/sog-framework/SOGFramework/core/defuse/README.md

 ```
 Arguments:
   0: STRING - ID of the task
-  1: NUMBER - Number of objects destroyed to fail the task
+  1: SCALAR - Number of objects destroyed to fail the task
-  2: NUMBER - Number of ieds to defuse to complete the task
+  2: SCALAR - Number of ieds to defuse to complete the task
   3: BOOLEAN - Should the mission end (MissionSuccess) if the task is successful (Optional, default: false)
   4: BOOLEAN - Should the mission end (MissionFailed) if the task is failed (Optional, default: false)